MihaiMunteanu1/Siemens_.NET_2025_Library_Management/README.md

 In this app, I’m using PostgreSQL as the database to store books and lendings.
-I’ve hidden my password in the main() function
+I’ve hidden my password in the main() function.

 When you open the project, you’ll see the main view.
 There is a table displaying all the books along with their properties.